schwerdt/StockMarketAnalysis/README.md

 StockMarketAnalysis
 ===================

-Calculate summary information about stock's history
+Calculate summary information about stock's history.

+The table.csv file contains historical data about the Apple stock.